 The most appealing part of the offer, however, is their price.
 Due to both the simplicity and materials used in construction, cruiser bicycles work out to be the cheapest of the bunch.
 When buying a competent cruiser, you can expect to pay around $200 to $400 for this type of bicycle.
 How good is that?!

 Nifty is a 100% online Australian lender looking to make a difference.
 We offer loans to everyday Australian’s looking for almost anything!
 Need a bicycle loan?
 Sorted.
 What about home repair loans?
 Too easy.
 And rental bond loans?
 We got your back.

-The loans we offer range from $300 to $10,000 with repayment terms of 6 to 24 months depending on the loan amount.
-If you choose to submit an application within regular business hours, you could have an answer within 60 minutes!
+The loans we offer range from $2,100 to $15,000 with repayment terms of 9 to 24 months depending on the loan amount.
+If you choose to submit an application within regular business hours, you could have an answer on the same day!
 If you’re approved, you could even have the funds in your account instantly after signing the contract!* So, whether you’re in store for a little pick-me-up or something more substantial, Nifty has the loan for you.